mco-gh/mco.dev/content/post/random/london.md

 <!--more-->

 The wealthy residents of this city are expanding their properties like crazy.
-Of course, there's nothing unusual about that, but what's unique here is the direction in which they're building -- down.
+Of course, there's nothing unusual about that, but what's unique here is the direction in which they're building.

 <br>